sumant-28/dplyr-and-SQL/README.md

 ## JOIN

-In contrast to nested select and aggregate function queries joins are an advanced type of query where the dplyr package appears to be no more difficult than SQL to use
+In contrast to nested select and aggregate function queries joins are an advanced type of query where the dplyr package appears to be no more difficult than SQL to use.

+The final problem shows where SQL is superior to using dplyr in R. When there are multiple aggregate functions and join statements the specialisation in SQL makes R a chore to work with by comparison.